 With VIPKid, your commitment is a 6-month contract with a minimum of 7.5hrs per week between 6-10pm Beijing Time.
 They provide the content for you and use their own platform which makes it super easy to use a little to no prep.
 They find the students for you – you just open your time slots and wait for them to be booked.
 I had full bookings within a week after completing my training, so you can really work as much or little as you’d like.
 If you decide to go with VIPKid or have any questions regarding it or the process surrounding it at any stage of the application period, feel free to Contact Me.

 Open English – they teach to Latin America and the U.S. Hispanic Markets.
 Though not a complete requirement they do prefer those with a North American accent.
 Lessons are both group and 1-1.
 Their pay varies and they pay through paypal.

-Golden Voice English – teaches Chinese students between 5 am and 9 am (EST) Monday – Saturday using Zoom.
+Golden Voice English – teaches Chinese students (grades 1-9) between 5 am and 9 am (EST) Monday – Saturday using Zoom.
 They have both 1:1 classes and small group classes.
 You must have some kind of experience teaching, coaching, or tutoring children to apply and a clean criminal background check.
 They state their salary as ‘competitive wages’ and would depend on qualifications, but roughly $18USD per hour.